 - Apply effective and efficient strategies to gather information and materials, think critically, and create innovative solutions to problems.

 - Demonstrate creative expression and skill through a performance or a product.

 - Demonstrate respect for others and oneself and contribute to the success of others.

 It is the policy of the Board of Education of Madison that no person shall be excluded from employment or participation in, be denied the benefits of or, be subjected to unlawful discrimination under any educational or employment program or activity because of age, color, marital status, national origin, physical disability, race, creed, or sex.
-This policy includes but is not limited to course offerings, athletic programs, guidance and counseling, and test procedures.
+This policy includes but is not limited to course offerings, athletic programs, school counseling, and test procedures.
 While separation of students in certain specific activities and facilities may be warranted in the best interest of the students' physical or emotional or social well-being, and while unequal aggregate expenditure of funds for members of a particular group of students will not in and of itself constitute a violation of this policy, it is the explicit intent of the Board to provide genuinely equal opportunity for all students in all program areas.
 The grievance procedure, which will permit students to communicate grievances related to the Title IX Regulations, can be found in the Handbook for Students and Parents.